navarq/GettingAndCleaningDataProject/README.md

 ## Functions

 The run_analysis.R contains all the functions for doing the analysis.
 The libraries data.table and dplyr are required hence referenced at the top.
+There are no missing values in the tidy dataset.

 ### createVariableNames Function